oxfordcontrol/TRS.jl/README.md

 * `tol`, `maxiter`, `ncv` and `v0` that are passed to `eigs` used to solve the underlying eigenproblem.
 Refer to `Arpack.jl`'s [documentation](https://julialinearalgebra.github.io/Arpack.jl/stable/) for these arguments.
 Of particular importance is **`tol::T`** which essentially controls the **accuracy** of the returned solutions.
 * `tol_hard=2e-7`: Threshold for switching to the hard-case.
 Refer to [Adachi et al.](https://epubs.siam.org/doi/pdf/10.1137/16M1058200), Section 4.2 for an explanation.
 * `compute_local::Bool=False`: Whether the local-no-global solution should be calculated.
 More details [below](#finding-local-no-global-minimizers).

+**Note that if `v0` is not set, then `Arpack` starts from a random initial vector and thus the results will not be completely deterministic.**

 ### Ellipsoidal Norms
 Results for ellipsoidal norms `‖x‖ := sqrt(x'Cx)` can be obtained with